 Avoid fertilizing the leaves by fertilizing around the base.
 Wait until the second year to fertilize a new plant.

 Mulching And Spacing

 A top layer of mulch will assist the soil in retaining moisture for a more extended period.

 Thickness might range between 1 and 2 inches.
 Mulching can be done with grass clippings or bark chips.

 If you're growing numerous plants in the same container, keep them at least 3-4 feet apart.
 This will allow the plant's leaves to grow and optimum air circulation.

-Rhubarb is pest resistant, and if you plant it in pots, you won't have to worry about weeds or bugs.
+Rhubarb is pest-resistant; if you plant it in pots, you won't have to worry about weeds or bugs.

 If you locate the fungus, remove the affected leaf and stalk.

-If you cut the diseased bits away, you may still use the stalk in your cooking, and removing the leaf will help avoid the illness from spreading to the remainder of the plant.
+If you cut the diseased bits away, you may still use the stalk in your cooking, and removing the leaf will help prevent the illness from spreading to the remainder of the plant.